dsasmblr/game-hacking/README.md

 [The Security of Classic Game Consoles](https://www.youtube.com/watch?v=jkl5NJrRKgA) | A presentation demonstrating the technical details of what went into protecting the security of classic game consoles, as well as how those protections were broken.
 [Cracking Video Game Passwords, Season 1](https://www.youtube.com/watch?v=0eQyYrSQPew&list=PLzLzYGEbdY5nEFQsxzFanSDv_38Hz0w7B) | A playlist demonstrating the password schemes used in numerous classic video games.
 [Sega Saturn - Cracked After 20 Years](https://www.youtube.com/watch?v=jOyfZex7B3E) | A detailed look into what it took to finally defeat Sega Saturn's protection.
+[GDC 2018: John McDonald (Valve) - Using Deep Learning to Combat Cheating in CSGO](https://www.youtube.com/watch?v=ObhK8lUfIlc) | A video discussing how Valve uses deep learning to thwart certain types of cheating in CSGO.

 ### Books